 Due to the fast-paced nature of the platform, social media scheduling tools such as Buffer are must-haves.
 Over time, you can recycle your content and experiment with different imagery and hashtags to understand which types of posts are clicking with your audience.

 Do they want listicles?
 How-to’s?
 The only way to find out is to experiment.

-As noted by CoSchedule, frequent tweeting is recommended versus staying silent: Having a scheduling tool on deck makes managing the platform exponentially easier.
+As noted by Buffer, frequent tweeting is recommended versus staying silent: Having a scheduling tool on deck makes managing the platform exponentially easier.

 Much like posting to Facebook, strategies such as queuing up content on Twitter quickly become second nature once you find your rhythm.